 Healthcare practitioners prescribe antibiotics to prevent and treat bacterial infections.
-Most of the side effects of taking antibiotics are not life threatening.
+Most antibiotics side effects are not life threatening.
 However, antibiotics may cause severe side effects in some people that require medical attention.

 Antibiotics are generally safe, and doctors prescribe them to stop the growth of bacteria; for example, to treat bacterial infections, such as strep throat, urinary tract infections (UTIs), and certain skin infections.